jordandeklerk/pyloo/README.md

 All Pareto k estimates are good (k < 0.7)
 ```

-### Reloo Example
+### Reloo
-For observations where PSIS-LOO approximation fails, pyloo can perform exact LOO-CV by refitting the model without those observations:
+For observations where PSIS-LOO approximation fails, pyloo can perform exact LOO-CV with `reloo` by refitting the model without those observations:

 ```python
 import pyloo as pl